Cognitive Health Assessment (CHA)

 The cognitive health assessment training is now available in two modalities, both of which provide learners with an overview of dementia, review of screening tools, and examples of team-based implementation strategies.

 1. Live Monthly Virtual Training: Join us for the cognitive health assessment training on Zoom!
 These twice monthly webinars are held from 12 to 1 p.m. on the 1st and 3rd Fridays of the month and led by geriatric medicine experts at the University of California Irvine.
 Eligible trainees can claim 1 free CE/CME/MOC credit with live attendance.
 Click below to sign up for live virtual training.

-2. Online Module: The self-paced e-Learning course includes modules that can be completed over more than one sitting.
+2. Online Course: The self-paced e-Learning course includes modules that can be completed over more than one sitting.
 Eligible trainees can claim 1.5 CE/CME/MOC credit.
 Click below to sign up for the eLearning course.
+C

 Frequently Asked Questions (FAQ)